garyschulte/ifc-crowdcompass/ifc-java/README.md

 There is a file `Main.java`, which requires and uses a not yet implemented `IFCDate` class in the manner shown by the examples above.

-Run the file by executing `java com.ifc.Main`.
+Run the file by executing `java java.ifc.Main`.
 It won't work at first!
 Without changing the contents of `Main.java`, make it execute to completion.

 But that's not all! `Main.java` doesn't fully implement the _International Fixed Calendar_ as described above.
 Your implementation should!